hanishkvc/prgs-docs-spreadsheetkvc/README.md

   while still allowing looping to be trapped.

 * Uses the sparse dictionary data structure to store the cells in memory.
-So irrespective of the size of the spreadsheet, in memory it occupies only as much space as required for cells with contents in them.
+So irrespective of the size (in terms of number of rows and cols) of the spreadsheet, in memory it occupies only as much space as required for cells with contents in them.

 	From within the program one could use one of the :irb or :ira or :icb or :ica commands to increase the size of the spreadsheet, as needed.
 Look further down for details.

+	NOTE: sparse data structure is useful for having huge spreadsheets with good number of empty cells inbetween and not necessarily huge spreadsheets with most of the cells filled up ;)

 * support range operations (rcmds) which allow manipulating multiple cells easily using simple commands.